AlexandrosAlexandrov/doatap.gr-web-project-2021-2022/README.md

 There is also the ability for an admin to:

         -Login with their account.
-        -Inspect and accept/deny all the recent applications
+        -Inspect and accept/deny all the recent applications.

 The site is using PHP to connect to the database and dynamically produce parts of pages, i.e. personal information, using a SESSION (and not cookies).